World Sheep Shearing Records Society Inc. [ WSSRS ]

 - After the official wool weight has been ratified there will be NO sheep shorn or crutched in the record shed until the commencement of the record attempt.

-- For the official wool weight every 20th sheep will be drafted off to obtain a minimum of 10 ewes or 20 lambs.
+- For the official wool weight every 20th sheep will be drafted off to obtain a minimum of 10 adult sheep or 20 lambs.

 - If the first wool weight is under the specified weight, a second independent wool weight can be taken before the record mob is resorted.
 A maximum of four official wool weights can be taken before a record is cancelled.
 For blade shearing, machines may be used, (if requested) to do the wool weights.